hamilton-lima/smallflatworld/README.md

 - replace red box with running boy model
 - add jump

-coding

-- add on click event handler to 3D element - introduce code ui with blocks
-- add function to display message
-- add shared state of the realm available to the coding with blocks

 realm management
 - create new

 ## To be investigated